 The primary objectives of the Black Emphasis Program are:

-Progress towards achieving a diverse workforce at all grade levels and in
+Progress towards achieving a diverse workforce at all grade levels and in all occupations;

 Reduce employment/program complaints and findings of discrimination;